badetitou/badetitou.github.io/_posts/2017-08-21-SmartTest.md

 ## Links

-The projects is present on [github](https://github.com/badetitou/SmartTest).
+The projects are present on [github](https://github.com/badetitou/SmartTest).
 So you can report issues (or features you want to see implemented).
 And you can do pull request too.